yousef-repzo/jsonDiff/README.md

       return name.slice(0, 1) !== '$';
     },
-    cloneDiffValues: false /* default false. if true, values in the obtained delta will be cloned (using jsondiffpatch.clone by default), to ensure delta keeps no references to left or right objects. this becomes useful if you're diffing and patching the same objects multiple times without serializing deltas. instead of true, a function can be specified here to provide a custom clone(value) */
+    cloneDiffValues: false /* default false. if true, values in the obtained delta will be cloned (using jsondiff99.clone by default), to ensure delta keeps no references to left or right objects. this becomes useful if you're diffing and patching the same objects multiple times without serializing deltas. instead of true, a function can be specified here to provide a custom clone(value) */
 });